raulbm/InternationalCongress/README.md

 # INTERNATIONAL CONGRESS - THE NAME IS PENDING

 # TECHNICAL PROGRAM
+Themes and Topics
+The topics of interest include, but are not limited to:

 ##  BIOMEDICAL ENGINEERING AND HEALTHCARE
 * Image processing for medical applications.